AdBOOST/documentation/_posts/2017-02-06-batch-campaigns.md

 {% include image_tag.html url="/images/batch_campaigns/SegmentationDepth.png" alt="Segmentation Depth" style="" %}

+You will not be able to save this form until it is not in the valid state.
+As you can see on the screen below, there are different types of validations that will guide you through the setup process without any mistake:

+- if you choose to select at least one campaign for one of the target networks (AdWords, Sklik), their default values will be cross-validated
+- cross-validation means that default bid has to be lower that the default budget and they both have to follow the rules of the network for min/max values.
+Same applies to the specific campaign bids and budgets and if your decide to provide only one of specific values, it will be validated against its default equivalent (specific bid & default budget and so on)
+- campaign name pattern has to contain %NW% and %CATEGORY%/%FULL_CATEGORY% placeholders to ensure that final campaign names will be **unique**

 {% include image_tag.html url="/images/batch_campaigns/FormValidation.png" alt="Form Validation" style="" %}

+In case of AdWords defaults, inputs for target languages and locations work as auto-complete fields, so just start typing any country and language you wish to display your ads for and choose one of the suggestions.
+All values are in english.

 {% include image_tag.html url="/images/batch_campaigns/Targeting.png" alt="Targeting" style="height:300px;" %}

+Below you can see an example of the valid campaigns structure form.
+Submit button is enabled, targetings are provided and all bid/budget pairs are cross-valid for each of selected networks.

 {% include image_tag.html url="/images/batch_campaigns/ValidForm.png" alt="Valid Form" style="" %}

+If you proceed with click to the <span class="btn btn-sm btn-primary"><i class="fa fa-save"></i> Check summarization & go to pattern setup</span> button, you will be presented with summarization of your campaigns structure.

 {% include image_tag.html url="/images/batch_campaigns/CampaignsReceipt.png" alt="Campaigns Receipt" style="" %}